robske110/IDDataLogger/docs/beginnerguide.md

 After creating the API key and the user you should see `Done.
 Ready!
 Fetching car status...` and `Writing new data for timestamp`.
 This means you have successfully setup the ID DataLogger!
+Please shutdown the ID DataLogger using the key combination CTRL+C and reboot the raspberrypi using `systemctl reboot`

 You can now access the ID DataLogger by entering `IP/vwid` into your browser where `IP` is the ip or hostname of your raspberry or using the iOS widget.